 This was evident with Chief Atleo who would often wear his peoples traditional hat or with Chief Isadore Day who chooses to wear a traditional Anishinabe feather cap.

-Therefore, for those leaders who simply are not catching on.
+Therefore, for those leaders who aren’t catching on.
 You no longer have to look like a plains Indian to be an Indian.

 Embrace your people.
 Embrace your distinctiveness and rock it with pride.